tsantoso79/6m-data-1.0-Welcome-Onboarding/lesson.md

 Git is a version control system which allows us to track changes to our codes.

 #### Create a git repository
-You need to create an empty repository in the github with a repository name.
-In the local PC, create a folder with the same name as the repository name.
-Open the folder in VSCode, and launch a terminal:

 ```bash
 git init